pineconedata/automated-feed-generator/README.md

 }
 ```

-## Cron Job Scheduling
+## Scheduling

-To keep your feed up-to-date, we recommend scheduling this Python script as a cron job.
+To keep your feed up-to-date, we recommend scheduling this Python script to run regularly.
+There are a variety of ways to do this, but the simplest example is setting it up as a cron job.
 You can use any cron job manager you like, but the example provided below works with [crontab](https://man7.org/linux/man-pages/man5/crontab.5.html).

 1. Open your crontab configuration by running `crontab -e` as usual.

-2. Add a cron job entry to schedule the script at your desired frequency.
+2. Add a cron job entry to schedule the script at your [desired frequency](https://crontab.guru].
 For example, to run the script every day at 2:00 AM, you can add the following line:

 ```bash
 0 2 * * * python3 /path/to/your/script/directory/automated-feed-generator.py --config_file '/path/to/your/script/directory/config/NASASpaceStationBlog.json'